compact/angular-bootstrap-lightbox/README.md

 <script src="bower_components/angular-bootstrap-lightbox/dist/angular-bootstrap-lightbox.js"></script>
 ```

 The Angular module is named `bootstrapLightbox`.
-Add it as a dependency:
+Add it as a dependency to your module:

 ```js
 angular.module('app', ['bootstrapLightbox']);
 ```

-## Example
+## Basic example

 Gallery: